 Managing our mood

-Managing the mood of those you lead is the most important thing a leader can do, and the updates helped to manage our mood away from despair and towards hope.
+Managing the mood of those you lead is the most important thing a leader can do, and the first round of COVID updates helped to manage our mood away from despair and towards hope.
 Even if you think the government failed in this, they did try, and going forward this is what matters.

-Any new government must make us feel that we can do it, that one day soon, we can be enjoying the view from Laventille, eating at world-renowned restaurants and staying at guest homes owned by former gang members with the story of violence and crime the subject only of movies being made by our burgeoning Triniwood industry.
-(OK that name may need some work, but you get my meaning.)
+Our government must make us feel that we can do it, that one day soon, anyone can be enjoying the view from Laventille, eating at renowned restaurants and staying at guest homes owned by former gang members; with the story of violence and crime the subject only of movies made by our burgeoning Triniwood industry.
+(OK that name may need some work.)

-For this to happen though, the next govt needs to acknowledge one fundamental truth: Even without this pandemic, Trinidad & Tobago is in a Covid-like existential crisis.
-The future prime minister, even if it's the same one, would do well to acknowledge this and set up the same Covid-like action and communication structure to deal with it.
+For this to happen though, our government needs to acknowledge one fundamental truth: Even without this pandemic, Trinidad & Tobago is in a COVID-like existential crisis.
+Our prime minister, would do well to acknowledge this and set up the same COVID-like action and communication structure to deal with it.